spacewander/lmdbcli/README.md

 * 0.9.24
 * 0.9.21

+Other versions of lmdb may be supported but I haven't tested.
 Please run `go test ./...` to confirm if the lmdbcli works with your lmdb version.

 Note that the lmdb binding is writtern via `cgo`.